SamueldeOliveiraBritto/calculator/README.md

 # calculator
-Calculator made in html, css
+Simple calculator made during a web development course.
+Made in html and some css resources.